-Flying is usually an unpleasant prospect for me.
-Naturally, this is self-explanatory.
+Flying is usually an unpleasant prospect for me, as it is for most of us.
 When the pilot gets on the intercom and tells you to “enjoy your flight,” he is giving you the company line.
-What he means is, “make the best of it by drinking martinis, watching a movie or taking in some scenery out the tiny window.”
+What he means is, “make the best of it by drinking martinis, watching a movie or taking in some scenery outside the tiny window.”
 And that’s only if you are unable to sleep through the flight, which is the best strategy.

 Gone are the days when flying was an adventure.
-I remember going on a long flight when I was seven or eight.
-It was a DC-10, which was like being in a modest-sized shopping mall for a small child.
-It was during the 1970s, before 9-11 and all the inhumanly tight constrictions on a traveler’s movements and activities we have now.
+I remember going on a long flight when I was six or seven.
+It was a DC-10, which was like a modest-sized shopping mall for a small child.
+It was during the 1970s, before 9-11 and all the inhuman constraints on a traveler’s movements we have now.
 I walked through the plane making friends with everyone, being spoiled by pretty flight attendants, asking for and receiving extra sandwiches, playing games of Rummy with boys I had just met.
 It was like an evening social at 30,000 feet, and the fact that it went on for hours was a bonus.
-At the time, my eight-year-old body had no difficulty sleeping (I could sleep in a bowling alley when I was young), my ears popped easily with the altitude changes and my young mind was content with simple amusements.
+At the time, my 7-year-old body had no difficulty sleeping (I could sleep in a bowling alley when I was young), my ears popped easily with the altitude changes and my young mind was content with simple amusements.

 Now everything is different.
-Flying is a necessary evil I endure because it is marginally better than spending days getting there.
+Flying is a necessary evil I endure because it is marginally better than spending days getting where I’m going.
 A few years ago, I embarked on a flight that was memorable for the wrong reasons.
-I got on feeling miserable, sleep-deprived, my body hurting because of illness and in abysmal spirits.
+I got on feeling miserable, sleep-deprived, my body hurting because of illness.
 When you start a several-hour flight like that, it doesn’t bode well.
 But somehow I went to sleep right after we leveled off at cruising altitude and didn’t wake up until the plane was just beginning its descent.
-It was marvelous, and it doesn’t happen often enough.
+It was marvelous.

 I was already off to a winning start with the addition of Chloe and her mother, who was quite sociable.
 But the adorable Chloe turned out to have an especially sweet disposition.
 She smiled frequently, except for a few minutes right after she hurt herself pulling her sippy cup out of the pocket in the seat back: she was pulling on it for all it was worth, and then the elastic gathers suddenly let the cup go, and it flew up and hit her in the nose.
 I felt sorry for her.
 When she cried, it had the tone of real hurt, rather than the plaintive sound many children make.